 Cranberry applesauce is a fun way to enjoy applesauce during the holidays!
 This “cranapplesauce” will make your mouth water and your home smell divine!

 The only time I seem to cook with fresh cranberries is in November.
 But I want to change that because they are so amazing.
 It’s almost like every time I cook or bake with them I ask myself, “Why don’t I do this more often?!”
-From this cranberry applesauce to cranberry chutney and cranberry scones the possibilities are endless.
+From this cranberry applesauce to cranberry-ginger sauce and cranberry scones the possibilities are endless.
 I want to make it all!!
 Back to this cranberry applesauce though.
 Oh. my. god.
 I think I found Heaven on Earth.

 Not only is this cranberry applesauce beyond delicious…the fresh cranberries are very healthful for us too.
 Cranberries are loaded with phytonutrients which have antioxidant and antimicrobial benefits.
 Woo!

-A well-known benefit associated with cranberries is their ability to help maintain a healthy urinary tract and prevent UTIs.
+Let’s talk about the nutritional benefits of cranberries: A well-known benefit associated with cranberries is their ability to help maintain a healthy urinary tract and prevent UTIs.
 Beyond those benefits, cranberries also may help reduce inflammation in our bodies and help protect against cardiovascular health risks.
 Additionally, cranberries are rich in fiber and vitamin C. Using fresh cranberries – like in this recipe – can be somewhat intimidating at first.
 So, if you are buying dried or canned cranberries be mindful of the added sugars!
 It is all about how you consume fresh, frozen, or canned cranberries in your diet.
 Think beyond trail mix…try them with baked chicken, in wild rice or quinoa, or in your morning oats!

-- 10-15 Granny Smith Apples, peeled, cored and chopped
+- 10-15 Granny Smith Apples peeled, cored and chopped

 - 1.5 cups fresh cranberries